Oberbrombach: History

 From 1830 to 1890, 91 persons emigrated from the village, most out of pure need, to seek better economic conditions elsewhere, mainly in North and South America.
 About the middle of the 19th century, the agate-grinding trade gained a foothold in the village.
 Anyone who did not own enough land to feed his family had to look around for extra work.
 These people went mainly to the grinding mills on the Schwollbach, and a few went to the ones on the river Nahe.
 There was only ever one such mill within Oberbrombach's limits.
 It was built about 1850, but was torn down only several years later, in 1856, to make way for the new Rhine-Nahe Railway.

 The farming population's burden of work was greatly lightened when the municipality acquired a steam-powered threshing machine.
 In 1884, the local farmers founded a Dampf-Dresch-Actiengesellschaft (“Steam Threshing Corporation”).
 Over the years that followed, Oberbrombach's steam threshing machine found itself in service in many of the surrounding villages, too; it could be hired at hourly rates.

 Standing in contrast to the general poverty suffered by most people in the village in the latter half of the 19th century was the municipality's own wealth.
 No other municipality for a great distance in any direction could boast such riches as Oberbrombach could.
 Over decades the Schöffen (roughly “lay jurists”) and the municipal council had ancient woodlands felled, mainly oak and pine, in rank overexploitation, using the proceeds to fill the municipal coffers.
 Tree bark sales, too, brought good earnings until 1890.
 Municipal councillors in those days behaved like bankers.
-The earnings were lent out to interest-paying borrowers in the area and partly also invested in fixed-interest bonds.
+The earnings were lent out to interest-paying borrowers in the area.

 In 1825, the municipality made a building – a herdsman's house – available as a Schullocal (roughly “branch school”) for the first time.
 In 1842, the first new schoolhouse was built.
 In 1887 the municipality established a graveyard.
 In the years that followed, there was much talk about building a central waterworks.
 It was not until 1908, however, that work was finished on the watermain, which was fed by two springs more than 6 km away from Oberbrombach, up above Leisel.
 At the same time, a newer schoolhouse was being planned; it was completed in 1911.